philww241/github-pages-with-jekyll/index.md

 ---
 title: Frictionless Enterprise
-subtitle: A working template for digitally connected business - by Phil Wainewright
+subtitle: A template for digitally connected business
+- by Phil Wainewright
 layout: page
 ---